Investigation underway for several stolen vehicles in Panama City

 The police department is searching for the following vehicles:

-Authorities say one of these vehicles has tags on them other than the temporary ones from the dealership.
+Authorities say none of these vehicles has tags on them other than the temporary ones from the dealership.

 Anyone with information is asked to call the Panama City Police Department.